THE SIKH TIMES

 1857 Sikhs assist the British in supressing the Hindu/Moghul Mutiny.

-1873 The first Singh Sabha is founded in Amritsar under the influence of the Sanatan Sikhs.
+1873 The first Singh Sabha is founded in Amritsar under the influence of the Sanatan Sikhs, thereby launching the Singh Sabha Movement, as a response to organizations such as the Arya Samaj attempting to bring Sikhs back into the Hindu fold.

 1905 Sikh attempts to regain control of gurdwaras from their mahants (hereditary custodians) result in the removal of images of Hindu gods from Darbar Sahib (also known as Harmandir or Golden Temple) in Amritsar, Punjab.